socket-mesh/auth/README.md

-# ag-auth
+# auth
-Auth module for Asyngular
+Auth module for SocketMesh